andrewcooke/choochoo/docs/configuration.md

 the standard python logging library; more useful in scripts) and a database connection.

-## The Default Configuration
+### The Default Configuration

-A default is pre-packaged and easy to apply:
+This has the same effect (on an empty database) as the `ch2 default-config` command:

     >>> default(db)
     >>>

-It is worth comparing the [source for the default](https://github.com/andrewcooke/choochoo/blob/master/ch2/config/default.py) with the results:
+In the next few sections I will compare the [source for the default](https://github.com/andrewcooke/choochoo/blob/master/ch2/config/default.py) with the results.

-### Constants
+#### Constants

     > ch2 constant
     INFO: Using database at ...